 That record doesn’t just make Allyson Felix a good athlete, it makes her the best.
 Period.

-But Allyson isn’t really one to believe her own hype.
+But Felix isn’t really one to believe her own hype.
 If you ask her, she’ll tell you she’s just a girl who loves God, is passionate about running and dedicated to doing her best.
-Allyson recently sat down with Ebony to recap the 2016 Olympic games, talk about her life and career and discuss what it means to belong to such an elite sorority of female track legends.
+She recently sat down with EBONY to recap the 2016 Olympic Games, talk about her life and career and discuss what it means to belong to such an elite sorority of female track legends.

 EBONY: Tell us, who is Allyson Felix?

 Allyson Felix: I think I’m a person who is proud of my [Christian] faith and where I come from.
 I’m an athlete who’s very determined, and I understand sacrifice.
 I’m passionate about my sport and grateful that I get to do it for a living.